crxjs/create-crxjs/template-solid-ts/README.md

 npm install
 ```

-2. Start the development server:
+2. Start development server:

 ```bash
 npm run dev
 ```

-3. Build the production version:
+3. Open Chrome and navigate to `chrome://extensions/`, enable "Developer mode", and load the unpacked extension from the `dist` directory.

+4. Build for production:

 ```bash
 npm run build